 This ruling will have an impact on proceedings in being in the Circuit Court to which none of the jurisdiction expections apply.
 Therefore, it is highly advisabale that all proceedings initiated in the Circuit Court be reviewed to confirm that the court has jurisdiction.

 There is also the potential that historic proceedings which have already concluded may now be subject to appeals on foot of this ruling.
 Although the time limit for such appeals could have long since expired there does remain the possibility of such appeals commencing with leave of the High Court.

 Any fresh proceedings being considered which would be affected by this ruling, should now be commenced in the High Court.
 This will, as already noted by the Court of Appeal, have both a costs and convenience impact which for the time being is unavoidable.

 Finally, it is interesting to note that in its decision, the Court of Appeal made specific reference to Section 45 of the Civil Liability and Court Act 2004 which provides for a change in how Circuit Court jurisdiction is established.
 Section 45 envisages a move away from the traditional rateable valuation and instead bases jurisdiction on market value, namely €3,000,000.00.
 However, that section has never been commenced.
 This would appear to be a ready fix to the issue at hand and indeed something envisaged by the Oireachtas.
 The fact of this decision may now compel the commencement of Section 45.

 A copy of the Permanent TSB plc v.
 David Langan IECA 229 judgment can be found on the Courts Services website, please click HERE.

-For further information on this topic please contact Geoffrey Rooney or your usual AMOSS contact.
+For further information on this topic please contact Geoffrey Rooney (Solicitor), or your usual AMOSS contact.